eunomia-bpf/bpftime/daemon/README.md

 # bpftime daemon: trace and replay eBPF related events

-The bpftime daemon is a tool to trace and replay eBPF related events.
+The bpftime daemon is a tool to trace and run eBPF programs in userspace with kernel eBPF.
+It can:

-It's similar to our syscall server but run together with kernel eBPF.
+- make original kernel uprobe and uretprobe eBPF programs actually running in userspace with userspace advantages.
+Without any modification, no syscall-server is needed.
+- make Userspace eBPF programs share the same maps with kernel eBPF programs.

 ## Run daemon